 You’ve got a great product or service to sell and have a loyal customer base, but you’re not seeing much growth in your audience.
 There are a plethora of things you can try, from ramping up your email marketing to optimizing the UX of your website.
 But if you’re looking to quickly grow your audience and have some budget to play with, paid advertising is a great option.
-We’ve put together a list of some of the best advertising platforms, from the well-known Google Search ads to the sometimes overlooked options of Pinterest and TikTok ads.
+We’ve put together a list of some of the best advertising platforms including:

 Google Search ads